 In the meantime, 3rd Brigade and the composite regiment’s secondment with the 51st Highland Division had come to an end, with both units also ordered to retreat across the Seine.
 The threat of destruction urged them on and they managed to make a difficult and trying journey of 120 miles in a single day.
 The retreat brought the war and the suffering of civilians into sharp relief.
 Tankman Pat Hobart witnessed a stark scene while crossing the Seine, writing: ‘We were clattering down cobbled streets, it was dark, some houses were on fire and by the light of a burning building, just at the end of the bridge, I saw the body of a young woman sprawled against the wall clutching her dead child.’
 Having crossed the Seine, both brigades held hasty defensive positions close to the river, just south of Rouen.
 The French were in disarray and, in many areas, had withdrawn to leave the British holding the line alone.
 The Bay’s war diary records: ‘The French made very little effort to hold the river and nearly all of them had retreated south.’
 France’s army was falling apart.

 The end of operations in France for the 1st Armoured Division came abruptly.
 Defence in the Normandy region may have been brittle to say the least, but in other parts of the country military resistance had simply collapsed.
-Marshall-Corwall wrote that he had requested Brigadier Crocker's 3rd Brigade be taken out of the line on 13 June, but this did not occur; Crocker was informed on 14 June that he came under the command of French General Petiet and that he needed to cover a five-mile gap in the lines between the villages of Barc and Barquet.
+Marshall-Corwall later recalled that he had requested Brigadier Crocker's 3rd Brigade be taken out of the line on 13 June.
+But this did not occur; Crocker was informed on 14 June that he was now under the command of French General Petiet and needed to cover a five-mile gap between the villages of Barc and Barquet.
 Crocker recieved orders to move to Cherbourg and prepare for evacuation on 15 June as 1st Armoured Division headquarters had just been informed of French armistice plans.
 Meanwhile, Marshall-Cornwall had been made responsible for all British forces within the French 10th Army, albeit with just one remit: get all available British personnel and materiel out of France.

 On the morning of 17 June, 3rd Brigade Headquarters tuned into the BBC and heard an announcement warning of an imminent French armistice.
 The news spurred the men on and they arrived at the channel port by evening.
 They quickly got on with the job of loading up onto the waiting transport ships and, by midnight, had set sail for England.
 Amazingly, they had been unknowing participants in a race for the town.
 Erwin Rommel’s forces, after destroying the 51st Highland Division, had been hot on their heels.
-French resilience outside of Cherbourg and along the approaches to the town had played a key part in slowing the future ‘Desert Fox’ just enough to enable the British to escape, with Marshall-Corwall noting that a total of 30,630 men from various units embarked on the night of June 17/18.
-Crocker managed to save 26 tanks, 11 scout cars and 49 lorries.
-The final British ship left at 4 pm, with both Crocker and Marshall-Cornwall on board and escaping by the skin of their teeth as the Germans had just 3 miles to go until reaching the docksides, where the loading cranes had been fallen by demolition teams and any materiel unable to be transported in time had been set alight.
+French resilience outside of Cherbourg and along the approaches to the town had played a key part in slowing the future ‘Desert Fox’ just enough to enable the British to escape.
+Marshall-Corwall later noted that a total of 30,630 men from various units embarked on the night of June 17/18, while Crocker managed to save 26 tanks, 11 scout cars and 49 lorries.
+The final British ship left at 4 pm, with both Crocker and Marshall-Cornwall on board and escaping by the skin of their teeth as the Germans had just 3 miles to go until reaching the docksides.
+The loading cranes had already been fallen by demolition teams, while any materiel unable to be transported in time had been set alight.

 Like or not, France 1940 for the 1st Armoured Division had been an unmitigated disaster – precious lives, equipment and vehicles, now desperately needed for the defence of Britain, had been lost for no gain.
 However, this was not the fault of the men of 1st Armoured Division, who displayed both courage and determination in the face of terrible odds.
 Poor supply, unfamiliar technology and obsolete tanks proved insurmountable difficulties that guaranteed successes would be few and far between, while defeat and retreat would always be on the cards.
 Thankfully, many vital lessons learnt by 1st Armoured Division were analysed and introduced on a wider scale, particularly the need for dedicated infantry support.